phuchaodo/phuchaodo.github.io/_posts/2023-10-27-comparion-of-convolutional-neural-network-and-vision-transformer-vits.md

 * ViTs have demonstrated their potential to outperform traditional CNNs on a variety of computer vision tasks, offering a new paradigm for visual recognition that leverages the strengths of the Transformer architecture.

 ## Performance Comparison: CNNs and ViTs

+In summary, both CNNs and ViTs exhibit strong performance in terms of classification accuracy and speed.
+While ViTs have shown promising results and in some cases outperform CNNs, it is important to recognize that each architecture has its strengths and weaknesses.
+Ultimately, the choice between CNNs and ViTs depends on the specific requirements of the application, including the desired classification accuracy, computational efficiency, and inference speed.

 - When selecting the most appropriate architecture for computer vision tasks, it is crucial to compare the performance of Convolutional Neural Networks (CNNs) and Vision Transformers (ViTs) in terms of classification accuracy and speed.
 In this section, we will discuss the performance differences between these two architectures.